alimpfard/citron_book/intermission-interpreter-commands.md

 A few useful meta commands:

 * `:q` very useful, quits the evaluator
+* `:last import` brings the latest command that began with `import` and allows you to edit it
 * `!hist 0 test[` execute the latest history entry that begins with `test[`
 * `:t <expression>` sometimes useful, displays the type of the expression
 * `:set +stats` shows statistics for each evaluation